Project Citizenship

 What started as an innovative two-year partnership project with the University of Alberta Community Service-Learning has become an internationally recognized, enduring social change initiative for Skills Society and our community.

-- Over 55 stories documented and shared through our website, Face Book, Twitter, YouTube, University of Alberta students and Make Something Edmonton
+Over 60 stories were documented and shared through our website, Face Book, Twitter, YouTube, University of Alberta students and Make Something Edmonton

 Project Objective